Temperature and Cooking Time Meat

 Leg of lamb

-There are two ways to cook the leg of lamb in the oven to obtain a pink and juicy interior: traditional oven cooking or slow cooking, known as "7 o'clock cooking". traditional cooking is based on preheating to 180°C (356°F) before placing in the oven and a cooking time of 30 minutes per 500 grams of meat.
-For summer days, you can also consider barbecuing it for a change, but we recommend slicing it beforehand and browning it for a few minutes on each side only.
+There are two types of oven-cooking for a pink, juicy leg of lamb: traditional oven-cooking or slow-cooking, known as the "7 o'clock leg".
+Traditional oven-cooking involves preheating to 180°C (356°F) before placing in the oven, and cooking for 30 minutes per 500 grams of meat.
+For summer days, you can also consider barbecuing for a change, but we recommend slicing beforehand and browning for just a few minutes on each side.

 Lamb squares

 We recommend baking this piece of lamb in the oven: preheat your oven to 240°C (460°F), score the fat from the rack of lamb, then coat an ovenproof dish with a little oil.
-Bake for 5 minutes, then lower the oven to 210°C (410°F) for another 10 minutes.
+Place in the oven for 5 minutes, then lower the temperature to 210°C (410°F) for a further 10 minutes.

-You can cook the pork chops on the barbecue or in a pan with a little olive oil.
+Pork chops can be barbecued or pan-fried with a little olive oil.
 Let them simmer for a few minutes on each side.

 Smoked bacon

-To prepare crispy, golden brown smoked bacon, heat a frying pan to white (no fat) and place the bacon slices.
-Let them brown until they are well caramelized and then drain them with paper towels.
+To prepare crisp, golden smoked bacon, heat a frying pan (without fat) and place the bacon slices.
+Fry until nicely caramelized, then drain with paper towels.

 Pork tenderloin

-To cook the pork tenderloin whole, we recommend browning it on each side with a little oil.
-You can also cut it into medallions or small cubes to make skewers to grill on the barbecue.
+To cook pork tenderloin whole, we recommend browning it on each side with a little oil.
+You can also cut it into medallions or small cubes to make skewers for grilling on the barbecue.
 A real treat!

-You can cook our sausages in the oven, in the pan or on the barbecue.
-A few minutes will be enough, because our sausages are pre-cooked and naturally smoked.
-Find our entire range of sausages (chorizo, merguez, chicken sausage, honey and garlic, etc.) to vary the pleasures!
+Our sausages can be baked, pan-fried or barbecued.
+It only takes a few minutes, as our sausages are pre-cooked and naturally smoked.
+Discover our full range of sausages (chorizo, merguez, chicken sausage, honey and garlic, etc.) to vary your pleasure!